gerlaxrex/Amazon-Reviews-Sentiment-Analysis/README.md

 <img src="https://user-images.githubusercontent.com/36633875/148693375-28c812a2-4466-44a2-b107-784f02041933.png" width="35%"></img></br>
 <img src="https://user-images.githubusercontent.com/36633875/148693533-482f5df1-d974-414e-9794-561617d21679.png" width="35%"></img></br>

-## Logistic Regression model with TF-IDF
+## Logistic Regression model with TF-IDF 📈

 This simple LR model takes as imput some features obtained from the Scikit-Learn callable TfidfVectorizer, that given a text creates: a TF-IDF map for tokens, but also bi and trigrams, and given the presence of a token in the string flags as 1 the corresponding token.
 Of course this doesn't give any attention to the order of the tokens, so it is a very simple yet powerful model.
 In fact, it reaches an accuracy of 86% on both training and validation data.

 <img src="https://user-images.githubusercontent.com/36633875/148693605-b907a0d5-b61d-41d3-bf9e-db9bc1cb70ab.png" width="60%"></img>

-## Using DistilBert HuggingFace APIs
+## Using DistilBert HuggingFace APIs 🤗

 After that in order to perform better, I used an Autoconfigured and Pretrained DistilBert model.
-I built it using PyTorch.
+I built it using PyTorch, however one could also use the TensorFlow/Keras framework in order to train this model.
+In order to speed up the BERT training I used a Smart Batching technique, not using a fixed lenght padding but using the maximum lenght of the current Batch.
+Also, imposing an ordering on the sequence lenght could further improve the training time.

+## Results

+The final BERT model achieves a 0.93 of accuracy score on the test data after 2 epochs, against the 0.86 of the plain Logistic Regression Model.